qualityshepherd/brine/assets/posts/southern_coast.md

  4   | "Aye, I once sailed the seas, but now I navigate the waters of the unknown."
  5   | "You don't want to know what lurks in those murky depths."
  6   | "As ebb and flow commands."

+**0508 Tide Markers** Massive driftwood totems, bleached white and carved with strange nautical symbols, stand half-buried in the sand.
+A path of worn cobblestones leads toward Yagul Fane.

 **0605 The Shattered Altar** The broken remnants of an ancient altar.
 Shattered pillars—some larger than a man—lie scattered across the ground.
 At the center, a cracked stone slab is etched with strange markings.
 At night, **shadows** (Silent, Dreadful Presence, Corruptive Touch) move across the stones, twisting into monstrous forms.